Active Travel Open Data

 To inform decision making and policies around active travel (cycling, wheeling and walking), it’s essential to have access to clear, reliable and recent data from across the country.

-Active Travel Open Data (ATOD) seeks to address this by providing the most comprehensive collection of active travel data of its kind in Scotland.
+The Active Travel Open Data portal (ATOD) seeks to address this by providing the most comprehensive collection of active travel data of its kind in Scotland.

 It hosts clear, free to access, up-to-date data from a wide range of sources.